tenngs/thors-rentals-order-submission/README.md

 ## OK, but why?
 I wanted to create a three-tier architecture full-stack application to further showcase my skills.<br><br>
-TL;DR Full-stack apps are popular and I wanted show people that I can develop them.

 ## Let's have a look-see, shall we?